See Marvel Studios' much-anticipated new film here in 2D and 3D...

 In a nutshell

-A fun and interactive performance workshop for families to enjoy together, based around traditional Caribbean folk songs and ring dances.
+A fun and interactive performance workshop for families to enjoy together, exploring traditional and contemporary music and dance from the Caribbean diaspora; from folk-song and reggae to carnival and New Orleans parades.

 What to Expect